devsxweb/youtube-report-app/README.md

 an automated tool for sending bulk reports to youtube IDs, fast mass report bot and takedowns

 # youtube reporter
-youtube report gigs are available
+youtube report gigs are always available